notqmail/notqmail/SECURITY.md

 4. Move separate functions into mutually untrusting programs.

-Five of the qmail programs---qmail-smtpd, qmail-send, qmail-rspawn, qmail-remote, and tcp-env---are not security-critical.
+Five of the qmail programs -- qmail-smtpd, qmail-send, qmail-rspawn, qmail-remote, and tcp-env -- are not security-critical.
 Even if all of these programs are completely compromised, so that an intruder has control over the qmaild, qmails, and qmailr accounts and the mail queue, he still can't take over your system.
 None of the other programs trust